StormXploit/Write-Up/SanthacklausCTF_2k18/Write-Up Forensic  Bret Stiles.md

 ![](images/ala6.png)

 Ok, so it seemed to be an adware.
 After checking the file details, where nothing interesting was found, I tried to recover the internet history (without success) and also check the clipboard to see if a password or, who knows the flag haha, may be there, but nothing.
-As I didn’t find much more on this executable and internet, I started retrieving the files, checking for a possible interesting command line :
+As I didn’t find much more on this executable and internet, I started retrieving the files, checking for a possible interesting command line:

 ![](images/ala7.png)